-In this blog post, we’ll explore how practicing the principle of slowing-down-to-speed-up can actually help you to improve outcomes in talent acquisition.
+In this blog post, we’ll explore the practice of slowing-down-to-speed-up and how it can actually help you to improve outcomes all across talent acquisition.

 Here is really big list of 95+ assessment tools to identify strengths and weaknesses, uncover talent insights, predict behavior and culture fit, narrow career choices, validate candidate skills, screen applicants, and improve hiring decisions.